 Alumnae Profiles: Acasia Olson, C'2008, sets out to promote racial healing and reconciliation in the U.S.

-Spelman alumna and health equity/social justice advocate, Acasia Olson (née Barrett) is preparing to embark on a grand journey across the country, via the Millennial Trains Project.
+Spelman alumna and health equity/social justice advocate, Acasia Olson (née Barrett) recently embarked on a grand journey across the country, via the Millennial Trains Project.
 MTP organizes a transcontinental train journey for participants to explore emerging ideas and opportunities to advance a project that benefits, serves and inspires.

 The Importance of Racial Healing and Reconciliation